chrisrzhou/react-globe/README.md

 - `/textures`: Default globe, clouds and background textures.

 The code is written in `typescript`, linted with `eslint` + `prettier`, and built with `rollup`.
 Examples and documentations are built with `docz`.

-## Areas of Improvements

-These are some areas of improvements for `react-globe`.
-PRs and help is greatly appreciated!

-- [ ] Various dependencies are untyped.
-I am also fairly new to Typescript so PRs to improve type quality in the codebase is appreciated :)
-- [ ] Check that React hooks are decoupled, bugfree and performant.
-- [ ] Surface various hardcoded constants in `default.ts` as prop options.
-We need to be mindful about keeping the component props API simple and easy to use.
-- [ ] Support more marker types e.g. `path`, `area`
-- [ ] Provide better ways to render custom globes and markers.
-We might want to avoid overcomplicating the component, and this could be moved into another package.
-- [ ] Provide better ways to 'script' animations vs the current simple approach of using an array of `Animation`. `react-spring`'s animation scripting is a good approach to do this.

 ## Donate